 Chelsea Old Town Hall is in the Royal Borough of Kensington & Chelsea, situated a short way from the centre of London (traditionally thought of as Charing Cross).
 It's in a beautiful, well-heeled area with loads going on nearby, including amazing reception venues and gorgeous hotels to stay in.

-The Borough has a really helpful website, where you can view photos of the ceremony rooms, check availability, and book yourselves in.
+The Royal Borough has a really helpful website, where you can view photos of the ceremony rooms, check availability, and book yourselves in.
 There are also great sections on local wedding suppliers (where you will also see me - hello!), and other venues in the area.
 So if you're thinking you want to be a Chelsea bride/groom then that's a great place to start.

 Getting married in the Brydon Room